asyncgui/asyncgui/sphinx/structured-concurrency.rst

 .. _trio-util: https://trio-util.readthedocs.io/
 .. _amazing essay: https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/

-.. [#limitations] I have no idea how to achieve that without relying on either a main loop or global state.
+.. [#limitations] I have no idea how to achieve that without relying on a main loop and global state.